 Contemplating Journalistic Responsibility

 The Newseum houses a large section of the Berlin Wall inside of an exhibit covering the collapse of the Soviet Union.
 A stroll along the front of the building takes you past a fascinating display of up to-the-minute news headlines from around the world.
-Privately funded, the Nuseum is the perfect tonic for the patriotic myth making of many of our government funded institutions.
+Privately funded, the Nuseum is the perfect antidote to the patriotic myth making of our government funded institutions.

-The idea that the nation was riveted to this sordid tale of lying, cheating and self-aggrandizement at the very hour when the president was storming out of a meeting with congressional leaders over raising the debt ceiling drained off much of the inspiration I had felt contemplating the history of responsible journalism in the US.
+The idea that the nation was riveted to this sordid tale of lying, cheating and self-aggrandizement at the very hour when the president was locked in a knock down, drag out fight with congressional leaders over raising the debt ceiling drained away much of the enthusiasm I had been feeling about responsible journalism as depicted by the Newseum.

-To make matters worse, my faith in the American legal system was shakened (again) when I learned that the judge had declared a mistrial after prosecutors made a hash of the proceedings by leaving a video screen on in the courtroom while the judge and lawyers privately discussed an issue away from the jury.
-Clemens, clearly guilty of his crimes, walked.
+To make matters worse, my faith in the American legal system was shaken (again) when I learned that the judge had declared a mistrial after prosecutors made a hash of the proceedings by leaving a video screen on in the courtroom while the judge and lawyers privately discussed an issue away from the jury.
+Clemens, clearly guilty of his crimes, was declared innocent.